hsbadr/HiClimR/README.md

 * A bug has been fixed where data mean is added to centered data if `standardize = FALSE`
    * objective tree cut and `data` component are now corrected
-     * to match input parameters especially when clustring of raw data
+     * to match input parameters especially when clustering of raw data
      * centered data was used in previous versions

 [⇪](#hiclimr)